gannonjs/Published_Data/UDG_Spectroscopic_Data/README.md

 For those interested in seeing a version history of changes please consult the git comments.

-If you have any questions with the data, wish to have me include your galaxy in the database, or would like to disagree with me about my choices made please contact me via email:
+If you have any questions about the data, wish to have me include your galaxy in the database, or would like to disagree with me about my choices made please contact me via email:

 jonah.gannon@gmail.com